webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 ![Editor Elements](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/editor-elements.png)

-As metioned, this list of page elements can be expanded and custom page elements can be created via plugins.
-In order to create a new page element, we need to register two plugins, one that defines how it's rendered in the editor and all of the available settings and options, and the other one that defines how the page element is rendered on the actual page.
+As mentioned, this list of page elements can be expanded and custom page elements can be created via plugins.
+To create a new page element, we need to register two plugins, one that defines how it's rendered in the editor and all of the available settings and options, and the other one that defines how the page element is rendered on the actual page.

 ### Editor Plugin

+Let's add the new page element in the editor and define how it will be rendered onto the page.
-Let's render our page element in the editor. first we will use the [`pb-editor-page-element`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element) plugin type.
+First, we will use the [`pb-editor-page-element`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element) plugin type.

 ```jsx